 5. A brief discussion of the computational cost is useful for other researchers.

 Thank you for brining this omission to our attention.
 We added Table XXX on page XXX to display the computation cost as the number of time series increases.

+Using simple model, slow part is feature selection

+Using complex model, slow part is generating baseline forecasts

 6. Is there any reason for the error measures used in sections 4.4 and 4.5 to differ?
 If MSE does not provide significantly different results than MAE, personally I would prefer a consistent measure to be used for both sections.